NSCC-COGS/GDAA2030/tutorial2/README.md

 <kbd><img src="2_6_results.jpg"></kbd>

+Very Cool!

 ## Did it work?
-Once youre done here, your folder for Tutorial 2 should like similar to [mine](https://github.com/NSCC-COGS/GDAA2030/tree/master/tutorial2/kevinkmcguigan)
+Once youre done here, your folder for Tutorial 2 should like similar to [mine](https://github.com/NSCC-COGS/GDAA2030/tree/master/tutorial2/kevinkmcguigan).
 If you have any questions don't hesitate to ask!